xplosionmind/old.tommi.space/_notes/public/Website development.md

 1. Configure and implement [[Indie Web]]
 	- Note in footer that this website supports Webmentions
-2. Create Newsletter pages
-	- successful subscription page
-	- I am sad you are unsubscribing
-1. `max-height` for tags list in Zibaldone
 1. Full width images in posts
 1. Stop using Algolia and consider faster and simpler alternatives
 	- [Lunr](https://lunrjs.com "Lunr")